S

 The system is genuinely backwards.
 A warehouse worker making $18/hour gets the flu.
 They can either spend $200+ at urgent care and miss half a shift waiting — or they can skip the note, go back to work sick, and hope they don't accumulate points.
 Most choose option B. They go to work contagious, get their coworkers sick, and the cycle continues.

 I built SickSlip because the barrier to getting a legitimate doctor's note should not be a 3-hour urgent care visit that costs more than a day's pay.
 If you're sick, you should be resting — not sitting in a waiting room so someone can confirm what you already know.
+Here's how to get a doctor's note without leaving your home.

 What to do right now